Charmed MongoDB

 Save the value listed under uris: (Note: your hostnames, usernames, and passwords will likely be different.)

-Access the related database
+Access the integrated database

-Notice that in the previous step when you typed juju run-action data-integrator/leader get-credentials --wait the command not only outputted the username, password, and database, but also outputted the URI.
-This means you do not have to generate the URI yourself.
-To connect to this URI first ssh into mongodb/0:
+Notice that in the previous step when you typed juju run data-integrator/leader get-credentials the command not only outputted the username, password, and database, but also outputted the URI.

 juju ssh mongodb/0